Y-Shcheholskyy/graalpy.github.io/docs/examples/Standalone_SQLite_REST_Server.md

 layout: page
 title: Standalone SQLite REST Server
 permalink: /examples/standalone_sqlite_rest_server/
+description: This example provides a demonstration of creating a standalone web server to provide a minimal REST interface to a SQLite database, using the Python `http.server` and sqlite modules, and GraalVM Native Image.
 ---

-This example provides a demonstration of creating a standalone web server to provide a minimal REST interface to a SQLite database, using the Python `http.server` and sqlite modules, and GraalVM Native Image.
+{{ page.description }}
 The database models musical genres.

 1. Install `graalpy` and [create a Virtual Environment](/guides/creating_a_virtual_environment/), then activate it.